-Danielle Treacy holds a Bachelor of Music specialising in music education (University of Toronto), a Bachelor of Education (Queen’s University, Canada), and a Master of Arts in education specialising in development and international cooperation (University of Jyväskylä).
+Dr. Danielle Treacy holds a Bachelor of Music specialising in music education (University of Toronto), a Bachelor of Education (Queen’s University, Canada), a Master of Arts in education specialising in development and international cooperation (University of Jyväskylä), and a Doctor of Music (Sibelius Academy of the University of the Arts Helsinki).
 She has worked as an elementary school music teacher in Egypt and Singapore, a classroom teacher and English as an Additional Language teacher in Finland, and trumpet, piano, and theory teacher in music institutions in Canada.
-Since 2014 she has been a doctoral researcher in the Faculty of Music Education, Jazz and Folk Music at the Sibelius Academy of the University of the Arts Helsinki, and since 2015 a researcher in the project Global Visions through Mobilizing Networks.
-She has also collaborated and co-authored in the project Learning In and Through the Arts in Higher Education led by Professor Helena Gaunt.
+She has collaborated and co-authored in the projects Global Visions through Mobilizing Networks led by Professors Heidi Westerlund and Sidsel Karlsen and Learning In and Through the Arts in Higher Education led by Professor Helena Gaunt.
 Treacy has published peer-reviewed international journal articles and book chapters, and presented her work at numerous international conferences.
-Her contribution to the international community of music educators has also included coordinating the Cultural Diversity in Music Education conference in Helsinki, Finland in 2015, serving on the scientific committee for the Cultural Diversity in Music Education conference in Tel Aviv, Israel in 2019, and being a member of the steering committee and chairing the scientific committee for the ISME South Asia regional conference in Kathmandu, Nepal in 2019.
-Currently, Treacy is guest editor of a special edition of the Finnish Journal of Music Education.
-In addition to her work as a researcher, Treacy also teaches courses at the Sibelius Academy of the University of the Arts Helsinki including a masters’ level seminar in the Teacher’s Pedagogical Studies where she supervises students’ research and written work, and bachelor’s and master’s level courses and master’s level supervision in the Global Music Programme.
+Her contribution to the international community of music educators has also included guest editing a special edition of the Finnish Journal of Music Education (2020 1-2), coordinating the Cultural Diversity in Music Education conference in Helsinki, Finland in 2015, serving on the scientific committee for the Cultural Diversity in Music Education conference in Tel Aviv, Israel in 2019, and being a member of the steering committee and chairing the scientific committee for the ISME South Asia regional conference in Kathmandu, Nepal in 2019.
+Currently, Treacy is an editor of the Nordic Research in Music Education journal.
+In addition to her work as a researcher, Treacy is a lecturer in the MuTri doctoral school at the Sibelius Academy of the University of the Arts Helsinki, and also teaches in the Department of Global Music.

 Research and publications